conan-io/docs/tutorial/consuming_packages/intro_to_versioning.rst

 ==========================

 So far we have been using requires with fixed versions like ``requires = "zlib/1.2.12"``.
-But sometimes dependencies evolve, new versions are released and consumers want to update to those versions as easy as possible.
+But sometimes dependencies evolve, new versions are released and consumers want to update to those versions as easily as possible.

 It is always possible to edit the ``conanfiles`` and explicitly update the versions to the new ones, but there are mechanisms in
 Conan to allow such updates without even modifying the recipes.